 A charged particle traversing a medium is deflected by many small-angle scatters.
 Most of this deflection is due to Coulomb scattering from nuclei as described by the Rutherford cross section.
 (However, for hadronic projectiles, the strong interactions also contribute to multiple scattering.)
 For many small-angle scatters the net scattering and displacement distributions are Gaussian via the central limit theorem.
 Less frequent "hard" scatters produce non-Gaussian tails.
-These Coulomb scattering distributions are well-represented by the theory of Molière [34].
-Accessible discussions are given by Rossi [2] and Jackson [35], and exhaustive reviews have been published by Scott [36] and Motz et al. [37].
-Experimental measurements have been published by Bichsel [38] (low energy then it is sufficient for many applications to use a Gaussian approximation for the central 98% of
+These Coulomb scattering distributions are well-represented by the theory of Molière [35].
+Accessible discussions are given by Rossi [2] and Jackson [3], and exhaustive reviews have been published by Scott [36] and Motz et al. [37].
+Experimental measurements have been published by Bichsel [38] (low energy protons) and by Shen et al. [39] (relativistic pions, kaons, and protons).